 I think that’s interesting, that there’s also a company called Momentum machines.
 They’ve been talking awhile about burger making technologies.
 Being able to flip burgers, they were meant to appear in 2016.
 I haven’t seen them yet.
 Not too sure how far off they are.
 The interesting thing about that is that you can design your burger and it will get cooked on the fly.
 We’re talking about really interesting ways that you can design that burger though because you can design the patty.
 What kind of meat in it, what percentages of the different kinds of meat that are available you want in your patty.
 You can design that on the fly and it will be cooked for you bespoke.
 Really quickly, super fresh.
 They’re talking about, one of the things I really like about this system is that they’re talking about being able to cut the tomato just before it goes on the burger.
 So, it’s not going to sit there in a bin for 4 hours.
 This is going to be super, super fresh.
 This is going to be one of the things.

 Now, Consolidation.
 In Australia, you’ve got Urban Purveyor Group bought Rockpool Group to create the Rockpool Dining Group.
 47 venues, 15 brands Revenue of $350 million and over three thousand employees that’s really quite massive.
 I think that we’re going to see more consolidation because of the fact that competition is getting tighter.
 It’s going to be harder to run a single location restaurant, I think.
 You’re going to have to be really, really, really switched on to things like your marketing, your cost controls, your wage bill, all of those sort of things.
 It’s hard to get the economies of scale around the management capability that you need to be able to do that.
-So I think the big groups are going to get bigger.
+So, I think the big groups are going to get bigger.
 The interesting thing about Urban Purveyor, is that as I said they’ve got 15 brands.
-So they’ve got a lot of restaurants there that are 1, 2 or 3 locations.
+So, they’ve got a lot of restaurants there that are one, two, or three locations.

 The question I’ve got though is how do you go from 1 to 2, because if you don’t have the profitability in one restaurant then obviously, the thing you could do is to open a second restaurant.
 Then you start to get some interesting economies of scale you’ll be able to negotiate better prices from your suppliers because you’ll be buying more.
 You’ll be able to start getting in those kind of skills in Urban Purveyor group they’ll have a whole HR department.
 They’ve got 3000 employees.
 So they’ll have an HR department which means their hiring processes will be rock solid.
 Their firing process would be rock solid.
 That’s the benefit of going from 1 to 2.
 There’s a couple of things that you need to be able to do that though.
 You need to be able to build a strong culture, you need to have some really strong systems in place and you need to have some great people.